sh1vank/Prac/README.md

-# CodeForces A2oj Div Solution
+# CodeForces A2oj Div A Solution
 Questions:
   Pashmak and Garden
   Dragons